mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 ----

-**Possible greedy strategy**: It looks like I can solve it with a greedy strategy, if take items from right to left (i.e. starting at the bottom) and I can keep accumulating books until I get enough books for the current shelf whose sum doesn't go beyond `shelf_width` e.g.
+**Possible greedy strategy**: It looks like I can solve it with a greedy strategy if take items from right to left (i.e., starting at the bottom) and I can keep accumulating books until I get enough books for the current shelf whose sum doesn't go beyond `shelf_width` e.g.

 ```text